ZhangJiayiLab/EEGAnalysis/README.md

 using `mat` format
 (for scipy.io.loadmat, please use `mat` lower than `v7.3`)

-should at least have 3 vairables:
+should at least have 2 vairables:
 - `values`: n length 1D vector, as raw data points.
-- `times`: n length 1D vector
 - `markers`: struct(markername: markervalue)
+- `times` (no need to declare): take the first data point as 0.0

 ## index
 - [x] EEGAnalysis.CompactDataContainer